woossi0/suite/docs/usermanual/source/tutorials/mrsid/index.rst

 MrSID support is enabled during the installation process.

 #.
-On the first page of the installer, click :guilabel:`Customize`.
+On the third page of the installer, click :guilabel:`Customize`.

    .. figure:: img/mrsid_mac_customize.png
       :align: center